Table of Contents:

 Within a 20-minute walk from Syntagma Square are numerous paths you can follow to see more of this fascinating city, and fill a few hours.

 Several layers beneath the present-day streets lie the original city of Athens, dating back thousands of years.
 Day or night, the Plaka is a great place to wander and get “lost” for a few hours.
 But in and amongst all the genuine Greek tchotchkes (made in China), there are many fascinating things made in Greece.
-Let’s go to THE PLAKA
+Let’s walk THE PLAKA.

 (BACK TO TOP)